 Answer: In the event of a debt or underpayment caused by VA updating its systems, VA will review your file to determine if your MHA is being properly paid, and make any necessary adjustments to ensure that you are paid correctly.
-Please note: If an overpayment is established due solely to the system changes VA will not charge you for the debt.

 Question: How do I find the estimated amount I am entitled to?